gutyoh/hs-chatgpt-prompts/README.md

 >
 > Ensure you use simple words for the explanation and avoid advanced vocabulary or formal expressions.
 >
-> You MUST output each feedback explanation on a new line WITHOUT ANY additional text, prefix, or meta information.
+> You MUST output each feedback explanation as a bullet point using `-` WITHOUT ANY additional text, prefix, or meta information.
 >
 > Incorrect options:
 >